lucky-uses-AI/Compendi/compendi_v1.0.1.md

 * Status-related badges should ALWAYS feature a 10px x 10px circle, color matching the badge status, with a simple ripple animation, to the left of the text, with spacing-sm between them;

-* Modals should ALWAYS have a Title and a Subtitle with descriptive information, these should ALWAYS be spacing-sm apart from eachother.
+* Modals should ALWAYS have a Title and a Subtitle with descriptive information, these should ALWAYS be spacing-sm apart from each other.

 * Toasts should always be positioned bottom right of the screen, with spacing-xlg margin from the screen corner;